reigenatk/rpg-game/Assets/devlog.md

 Updated project to 2021.3
 Fixed a lot of broken crap like pivots on the players Added multiple Interactables functionality on the Player

+# 8/17/22
+- Redid all the dialogue canvas related stuff (canvas now looks good, basically I deleted all the vertical layout group shit since it wasn't working and caused a huge headache), so now the game should look roughly OK on all resolutions/ all screen sizes, thanks to Canvas Scaler.

+- Fixed bounds confiner bug

+- Added a "default spawn location" for certain scenes like DarkScene and Commons, so that when we call loadScene without any arguments, it will by default use certain starting points for both the player and the camera.
+For example, whenever we switch to Darkscene, both player and camera should switch to 0 -50 0, and so I set default position for Darkscene to that location.

+# 8/18/22
+- Finished the rough draft of the Night 1 Dream, also fixed some strange bugs.
+Still has a weird bug where its not running a Yarn node despite the name being correct, and the fix (for now) was to put it in a different .yarn file.
+But oh well.

+Probably work on composing a theme song for day 1 tmrw, as well as maybe testing out of energy mechanics (right now not working)